jean79/yested_fw/README.md

 This will generate some .js files in target/classes/lib, and will probably fail to compile src/test, but that's ok and won't matter.

-On the command-line run "mvn install".
+On the command-line run "mvn test-compile".
 This will generate some .js files in target/test-js

 In IntelliJ, right-click on src/test/web/runner.html and "Open in Browser".